Myriam Birger: Biography

-Born in Normandy, the French pianist Myriam Birger comes from a family of intellectuals and artists.
+Born in Normandy, the French pianist Myriam Birger comes from a family of artists.

-Her father, Dr Karol Birger, had left his native Poland as a young man to join the great Dr Albert Schweitzer with whom he worked closely in Africa for several years.
+Her father, Dr. Karol Birger, had left his native Poland as a young man to join Dr. Albert Schweitzer with whom he worked closely in Africa for several years.

-Myriam revealed her exceptional piano skills at a very early age.

-Her mother having tried to persuade her son to start piano lessons, it appeared that his little sister, Myriam, aged six, needed no persuasion to sit at the piano: she was immediately drawn to the instrument, fascinated by its sound and so fell in love with it.
+Myriam Birger began to play piano at a young age.
+Her mother tried to persuade her Birger's brother to start piano lessons, it appeared that Myriam, aged six, needed no persuasion to sit at the piano: she was immediately drawn to the instrument.
+Two years later, Myriam, a real child prodigy, gave her first public concert at the age of eight in the Concert Hall of the Conservatoire de Paris.

-"Her hands are pure gold", said the first teacher of her little pupil, Louise Clavius-Marius, the wife of the French composer Tony Aubin.

-And so, two years later, Myriam, a real child prodigy, gave her first public concert at the age of eight in the Concert Hall of the Conservatoire de Paris.

-Guided by teachers and encouraged by her mother- a pianist and organist herself-Myriam entered the Conservatoire National Supérieur de Paris aged eleven only, in Lucette Descaves's class.

-There she graduated top of her class and was awarded the First Prize in Piano at the age of thirteen, the youngest recipient ever in the institution, and gathered numerous prizes including in chamber music.

-She then performed for the first time in the illustrious Théâtre des Champs-Elysées.
+Myriam entered the Conservatoire National Supérieur de Paris when she was eleven years old, joining Lucette Descaves's class.
+She graduated top of her class and was awarded the First Prize in Piano at the age of thirteen, the youngest recipient ever in the institution, and gathered numerous prizes including in chamber music.
+Afterward, she performed for the first time in the Théâtre des Champs-Elysées.